 Philippine FDA Advisory on “Alkaline or Oxygenated Water”

 Dr Castillo cites Dr. Kenneth Hartigan-Go of the Philippine FDA who rebuked Enagic and other multi-level marketers for making: “false, deceptive and misleading claims and strategies to promote alkaline water and oxygenated water” It is exactly these kind of claims that LIFE Ionizers has spoken out against.
+The Philippine FDA is right to speak out against Enagic.
+They are making claims for Kangen water which have been proven false: For example

-Fact: Alkaline water is NOT oxygenated water!
+False: Alkaline water is oxygenated water

 - Exercise induced acidosis – Blood pH lowered by exercise-induced acidity